 6. Any change in the allegation against a respondent shall be regarded as a new complaint subject to the conduct review process.

-7. The hearing will be held even if the respondent fails to attend.
-As necessary, hearings and appeals will go forward during summer through procedures to be determined by the Vice President for Student Affairs.
+8. As necessary, hearings and appeals will go forward during summer through procedures to be determined by the Vice President for Student Affairs.

 a.
 An activity where a violation occurred was financed through the student organization's funds;